Peace, Justice and Strong Institutions

 The President's Advisory Council on Economic Development for Simcoe County advises the President of Lakehead University of opportunities within the regional economic development ecosystem with a focus on strategic partnerships with local communities, municipalities, businesses and industry to support innovation, economic development and the creation of highly skilled job-seekers in Simcoe County.

-Further, the Social Media Policy and Brand Guidelines Policy, provide guidance to the University community in engaging stakeholders.
-Lakehead University’s External Sponsorship Policy is used to identify and connect the university with target audiences in ways that reinforce meaningful and positive perceptions of the institution by engaging the community, supporting the brand, increasing student enrolments, and exploring new opportunities and partnerships.
-These policies set guidelines by informing, listening, responding and engaging with stakeholders in a common voice and approach.
+Further, the Social Media Policy (last updated in 2022) and Brand Guidelines Policy, (last updated in 2022), provide guidance to the University community in engaging stakeholders.
+Lakehead University’s External Sponsorship Policy (last updated in 2015) is used to identify and connect the university with target audiences in ways that reinforce meaningful and positive perceptions of the institution by engaging the community, supporting the brand, increasing student enrolments, and exploring new opportunities and partnerships.
+These policies establish guidelines by informing, listening, responding, and engaging with stakeholders in a unified voice and approach.

 The following principles underpin these policies: